xluciadh/bio-volumentations/docs/source/examples.rst

 The images are type-casted to a floating-point datatype before being transformed, irrespective of their actual datatype.

-For the specification of image annotation conventions, please see `the respective sections below <https://biovolumentations.readthedocs.io/1.3.0/examples.html#example-transforming-images-with-annotations>`_.
+For the specification of image annotation conventions, please see `the respective section below <https://biovolumentations.readthedocs.io/1.3.1/examples.html#example-transforming-images-with-annotations>`_.

 All transformations are implemented as callable classes inheriting from an abstract :class:`Transform` class.
 Upon instantiating a transformation object, one has to specify the parameters of the transformation.